ETH-IBK-SMECH/PBSHM-challenge/README.md

 Use the population graph to explore transfer across structures.

-- Start from the provided geometry-based population graph or build your own
+- Build your own graphs
 - Test whether population information helps with detection on unseen structures
 - Reflect on when population message passing helps and when it may mislead